brucezztong/ZZTong-Prefabs/README.txt

 maps and if this modlet is installed when you do that, then I'm told you will have a viable map.

-DARKNESS FALLS - Requires special POIs to be on a map, so you need somebody to make you a map and do specific placement.
-If that effort involves using the Game's RWG while this modlet is installed, then you'll see these POIs in the resulting map.
+DARKNESS FALLS - Requires special POIs to be on a map.
+DF's approach to making this happen involves extensive use of "bias" settings.
+My modlet won't have those, so you may find the ZZTong-Prefabs are at a slight disadvantage when it comes to placement in the world, but you'll still see them.

 RAVENHEARST - I'm under the impression you can use the Game's RWG to make maps.
 If so, make sure this modlet is installed when you do that.